Teen suspect in deadly Orlando Halloween shootings charged as adult. Here’s what we know

 “We have been working with the businesses and some of the residents downtown to look at options of going to a full, coordinated entry access point,” Rose said.

-‘The first thing I did was thank God I’m still here’
+‘First thing I did was thank God I’m still here’

-Among the two men killed was a University of Central Florida student, the Orlando-based college confirmed to students in an email on Friday shared with CNN.
+One of the two men killed was a University of Central Florida student, the Orlando-based college confirmed to students in an email on Friday shared with CNN.

-“Our hearts are heavy with grief as we mourn this tragic, senseless violence, which also resulted in the injury of at least one other student and may have impacted many students who were out celebrating Halloween and in the vicinity of this incident,” the university – the largest in Florida – said in the statement.
+“Our hearts are heavy with grief as we mourn this tragic, senseless violence, which also resulted in the injury of at least one other student and may have impacted many students who were out celebrating Halloween and in the vicinity of this incident,” the university – the largest in Florida – said in the email.

-Shooting victim Anthony Berry, 20, was grazed by a bullet along his upper scalp – an injury that could’ve been more serious if it had been located a centimeter lower, Orlando Health trauma surgeon Joseph Ibrahim said at a Friday news conference.
+Anthony Berry, 20, was grazed by a bullet along his upper scalp – an injury that could’ve been more serious if it had been located a centimeter lower, Orlando Health trauma surgeon Joseph Ibrahim said at a Friday news conference.

 “After it happened, the first thing I did was thank God I’m still here,” said Berry, who plans to get into nursing.
 Berry was walking with a friend when the shooting began.